ethereum/ethereum-org/views/content/dao.md

             return 2**(20 - (20 * a)/b);
         }

+        /**
+         * Finish vote
+         *
+         * Count the votes proposal #`proposalNumber` and execute it if approved *
+         * @param proposalNumber proposal number
-        function executeProposal(uint proposalNumber, bytes transactionBytecode) {
+         * @param transactionBytecode optional: if the transaction contained a bytecode, you need to send it */ function executeProposal(uint proposalNumber, bytes transactionBytecode) {
             Proposal storage p = proposals[proposalNumber];
-            /* Check if the proposal can be executed:
-               - Has the voting deadline arrived?
-               - Has it been already executed or is it being executed?
-               - Does the transaction code match the proposal?
-               - Has a minimum quorum?
-            */

-            require(now >= proposalDeadline(proposalNumber)
+            require(now >= proposalDeadline(proposalNumber)                                         // If it is past the voting deadline
-                && p.currentResult > 0
+                && p.currentResult > 0                                                              // and a minimum quorum has been reached
-                && !p.executed
+                && !p.executed                                                                      // and it is not currently being executed
-                && checkProposalCode(proposalNumber, p.recipient, p.amount, transactionBytecode));
+                && checkProposalCode(proposalNumber, p.recipient, p.amount, transactionBytecode));  // and the supplied code matches the proposal...

             p.executed = true;